 This course provides an introduction to studies related to the provision of counselor consultation services, counseling administration, and program evaluation procedures.
 The course places special emphasis on effective application of current theories and practices related to these three critical roles to today's professional counselor.
-(Prerequisite: permission required)
+Instructor consent required.